Personal Loans Sydney

 SCENARIO:

-Sally is looking to escape Sydney for a few months and is setting off to Southeast Asia for a few relaxing weeks away.
+Sally wants to escape Sydney for a few months and is setting off for a few relaxing weeks in Southeast Asia.
 The trip will cost her $2,500.

 Can I use a personal loan to upgrade my home in Sydney?